czifrabarnabas/AnkleAlign/README.md

 ## Requirements

-- Docker
+- Docker Desktop
-- NVIDIA GPU with CUDA support (for GPU training)
+- NVIDIA GPU with CUDA support (optional, for faster GPU training on Linux/Windows)
-- NVIDIA Container Toolkit (for GPU access in Docker)
+- NVIDIA Container Toolkit (required only for GPU access in Docker on Linux)

+> **Note**: The pipeline runs on CPU by default and does not require a GPU.
+GPU acceleration is optional and only available on Linux systems with NVIDIA GPUs.

 ## License